Professor of Law

 Cross-appointments & affiliations

-- Marine Affairs Program, Faculty of Science, Dalhousie University, International Development Studies Program, Faculty of Arts & Social Sciences, Centre for Foreign Policy Studies, Department of Political Science
+- Marine Affairs Program, Faculty of Science, Dalhousie University, International Development Studies Program, Faculty of Arts & Social Sciences, Centre for the Study of Security and Development, Department of Political Science

 - Member, Nova Scotia Barristers' Society